Kálmán Pajcsics

 Contingency 17

-An FPS 3D platformer where the player explores an abandoned research facility filled with gravity anomalies that the player must use or avoid.
+An FPS 3D platformer prototype made during the Into Games Level Design Sprint Course, where the player explores an abandoned research facility filled with gravity anomalies that the player must use or avoid.

 Spoken Tower